 A radical American thinker who turned classrooms into Socratic dialogues, championed vegetarianism, and raised a literary star while often failing to provide for his family.

-Amos Bronson Alcott was a man of towering ideals and perpetually empty pockets.
-A self-educated farmer's son, he became one of the most progressive and controversial educators of 19th-century America.
-He rejected corporal punishment and rote learning, instead fostering conversations with children about ethics and ideas in his famous Temple School in Boston.
-His progressive methods, including admitting an African American student, scandalized parents and led to the school's collapse.
-A committed abolitionist and early advocate for women's rights, he helped found the utopian community Fruitlands, which failed spectacularly due to its strict vegan principles and poor farming.
-His life was a constant financial struggle, sustained largely by the literary success of his second daughter, Louisa May Alcott, who fictionalized him as the beloved, impractical father in 'Little Women'.
-He spent his final decades as the conversational centerpiece of the Concord intellectual circle, a living philosopher more revered for his talk than his tangible results.
+Amos Bronson Alcott rejected corporal punishment and rote learning, instead fostering conversations with children about ethics and ideas at his Temple School in Boston.
+A self-educated farmer's son, he became a progressive and controversial educator in 19th-century America.
+His methods, including admitting an African American student, scandalized parents and caused the school to collapse.
+A committed abolitionist and early advocate for women's rights, he helped found the utopian community Fruitlands, which failed due to its strict vegan principles and poor farming.
+Sustained financially by the literary success of his second daughter, Louisa May Alcott, who fictionalized him in 'Little Women,' he spent his final decades as the conversational centerpiece of the Concord intellectual circle, a philosopher more admired for his talk than his results.

 The biggest hits of 1799